mbellehumeur/SlicerCastInterface/README.md

 ## Extension Features

-The extension features a hub and two cast interfaces: one for connecting existing extensions like TotalSegmentator to the hub (Resource servers) and another one to connect the Slicer viewer (Image Display client) to the hub.
+The extension features a hub and two cast interfaces: one for connecting backend agents like TotalSegmentator or IDC Claude (Resource servers) and another one to connect the Slicer viewer (Image Display client) to the hub.

 #### Hub: